DDieterich/ODBCapture/docs/SQLCL-Comparison.md

 ## Supported Database Data Types

-In SQL\*cl, capturing source code data, like sample data, is done running queries that generate INSERT statements.
-These insert statements are then copy/pasted into source code files in the repository.
-There is no documentation found regarding Database Data Types supported by the SQL\*cl INSERT statement generation.
+Queries are used in SQL\*cl to capture source code data (ex. sample data).
+There are several "sqlformat" options availalable for the output of those queries.
+In the SQL\*cl User Guide, an example is given where the "sqlformat" INSERT is used to generate/capture data from the database.
+In [Step 8 of Ticket 1](https://docs.oracle.com/en/database/oracle/sql-developer-command-line/24.3/sqcug/quick-start.html#GUID-C8DDB9DF-FDCD-4249-A956-D3C87432FBBC), the documentation says, "... copy and paste the following statements to the end of the file and then save the file."
+However, there is no documentation found regarding Database Data Types supported by the SQL\*cl "sqlformat" output formatting".
+Sample data and queries were created to check basic functionality of these data types using SQL\*cl.

 *Notes:*
-* \* - No Natural Language Character Set conversion to neutral format
+* \* - No Character Set conversions to transportable format are performed.
-* \*\* - Data captured is not usable without additional database queries
+* \*\* - Data captured is not usable without additional database queries.

  ODBCapture | SQL\*cl    | Database Data Type
 ------------|------------|----------------------